Dietrich Mateschitz: Motorsport

 Red Bull formerly owned more than 60 percent of the Sauber Formula One motor racing team, and was the team's main sponsor.
 However, Red Bull ended its relationship with Sauber at the end of 2001 after the team opted to sign Kimi Räikkönen as one of their drivers for the 2001 season instead of Red Bull protege Enrique Bernoldi.
-In November 2004, Mateschitz bought the failing Jaguar Racing Formula One team from its previous owners, Ford, and he renamed it as a full-blown Red Bull Racing team for the following season in 2005.
-The fee was undisclosed.
-Red Bull recruited former Formula-2 driver Christian Horner as team principal while also bringing one of the sport's leading design engineer Adrian Newey on board as the technical director for a salary of $10m.
+In November 2004, Mateschitz bought the failing Jaguar Racing Formula One team from its previous owners, Ford, for $1.
+Mateschitz renamed Jaguard to a full-blown Red Bull Racing team for the following season in 2005, and recruited former Formula-2 driver Christian Horner as team principal while also bringing one of the sport's leading design engineer Adrian Newey on board as the technical director for a salary of $10m.

 In September 2005, Mateschitz joined forces with his close friend and former Formula One driver, Gerhard Berger, to purchase the Italian-registered Minardi team from its Australian owner Paul Stoddart.
-This team was meant to serve as a Junior team to Red Bull Racing and was renamed as Scuderia Toro Rosso (Red Bull Stable) in 2006, and then AlphaTauri in 2020.
+This team was meant to serve as a junior team to Red Bull Racing and was renamed as Scuderia Toro Rosso (Red Bull Stable) in 2006, AlphaTauri in 2020, and RB (Racing Bulls/Visa Cash App RB) in 2024.

-Sebastian Vettel won the 2008 Italian Grand Prix for Toro Rosso.
-His victory at the 2009 Chinese Grand Prix was the first for Red Bull Racing.
-In 2010, Red Bull Racing won the Formula One World Constructors' Championship and Vettel won the Drivers' Championship.
-They then went on to win both titles for the next three years running in 2011, 2012, and 2013.
-Eight years later they won the Formula One World Drivers' Championship again with Max Verstappen in the 2021 season, while finishing runners-up in the Formula One World Constructors' Championship which was won by Mercedes.
-In the 2022 season, Verstappen retained his title, the sixth by a Red Bull driver.
-Prior to Max Verstappen's heroics, Red Bull endured a rough patch and lean phase having gone winless in the Constructor's Championship for around eight years, coinciding with the arrival of F1's turbo-hybrid engines which first came into the picture in 2014 that even led to a fallout with their main engine supplier Renault.
-Red Bull made a dramatic turnaround in both 2021 and 2022 seasons albeit of a reunion with Honda which put an end to an eight-year title drought that was eluded largely due to the domination of Mercedes from 2014 to 2020.